 Blisters are small, raised lesions where fluid has collected under the skin.
 They may be caused by an allergic reaction, burns, frostbite, or by excessive friction or trauma to the skin.
 Blisters may also be a symptom of a systemic illness, or of a specific skin disorder.

 This side effect is somewhat rare, but serious when it does occur.
-If you experience redness, blistering, or peeling or loosening of the skin after taking amoxicillin, contact your doctor right away.
+If you experience discoloration, blistering, or peeling or loosening of the skin after taking amoxicillin, contact your doctor right away.

 Home treatments may be used to manage mild, non-itching rashes that are not severe.
 Treatment includes antihistamines or hydrocortisone, oatmeal baths, and drinking lots of water.
 If skin starts blistering, peeling, or loosening, however, seek medical attention immediately.